dule-jo/DotNet.ExcelTypewriter/README.md

 style.Font.Bold = true;
 worksheet.SetStyle(style, 1, 2); // set style for cell in 2nd column and 1st row
 ```
 Style can be set using predefined styles.
+Here are some examples:
 ```
 worksheet.SetBoxBorders(XLBorderStyleValues.Thick); // set thick border around current cell worksheet.SetBordersColor(XLColor.Blue, 1, 2); // set blue color for borders current cell and next cell in row